yoshimsa-yokoyama/json2html-cli/README.md

 ## How to customize output location

 By setting javascript file to `-o` option, you can customize HTML file output location.
-Javascript file for customize is something like this:
+Javascript file is something like this:

 #### outputFunc.js
 ``` javascript